Canada

 Teacher Preparation and Induction

-Teacher Career Progression
+Teacher Roles and Career Progression

 All Canadian provincial Ministries of Education support and require ongoing teacher training efforts.
 Like nearly all other aspects of primary and secondary education in Canada, teacher training is decentralized and subject to different requirements depending on location.

-Principal Recruitment, Preparation, and Development
+Leader Recruitment, Preparation, and Development

-Each province has its own process for recruiting and training principals.
-Ontario in particular has prioritized school leadership development, defining clear roles for principals in driving school improvement and student achievement.
+Ontario has prioritized school leadership development, defining clear roles for principals in driving school improvement and student achievement.
 The province’s leadership strategy includes attracting the right people to the principalship and helping to develop them into instructional leaders.
 The Ontario Leadership Framework describes successful practices of school and system leaders based on the latest research and provides a foundation for the province’s leadership development efforts.
+It also lays out five core leadership capacities to support professional development for school leaders: setting goals, aligning resources with priorities, promoting collaborative learning cultures, using data, and engaging in courageous conversations.